jyothipragase/Final-Project-Churn-Analysis-/README.md

 With this report, we can better manage the churn situation, by focusing on the key factors and evaluating the results of their changes periodically.

 **Business Insights and Recommendations**
--The business can use this model to identify customers who may churn.
+- The business can use this model to identify customers who may churn.
--Business may provide introductory offers to attract new customers and exclusive offers to existing new customers.
+- Business may provide introductory offers to attract new customers and exclusive offers to existing new customers.
--Marketing team can target Single/M customers with special discounts on paid channels and/or movies to customers.
+- Marketing team can target Single/M customers with special discounts on paid channels and/or movies to customers.
--Provide targeted offers to Female customers from the Regular account segments.
+- Provide targeted offers to Female customers from the Regular account segments.
--Also provide exclusive family offers for Married customers as churn rate is higher among them.
+- Also provide exclusive family offers for Married customers as churn rate is higher among them.